synariasol/NUte/README.md

 # NUte

 Pronounced 'Newt', this library is a set of utility and helper methods for common coding tasks.
-This includes runtime validations, enum metadata extensions and string formatting.
+This includes runtime validations, enum metadata extensions, string formatting and primitive object serialization.

 ## Validation